sneakerhax/PyPhisher/README.md

 # PyPhisher

-A simple python tools for phishing
+A simple python tool for phishing